 The rise in the number of associations has been dramatic, and follows the increasing success of the PB throughout the years.
 By my conservative method of estimation, associational density has almost doubled.
 Neighborhood associations are not the only type of organization in civil society.
 A number of other types of entity, such as Samba schools, religious and cultural groups, soccer clubs, mothers' clubs, social movements, professional organizations, and unions are part of civil society.
-In regional settings, many of these other entities revolve or center around the neighborhood associations, which can help prevent an inflation in the measure due to credentialing.
+In regional settings, many of these other entities revolve or center around the neighborhood association.
+There is also a limit to the number of neighborhood associations, which can help prevent an inflation in the measure due to credentialing.
 My survey of associational life in three of the city's districts found that 80 percent of associations held meetings at least once a month, and that over half had meetings more than once a month.